Estimating distances from parallaxes. V: Geometric and photogeometric distances to 1.47 billion stars in Gaia Early Data Release 3: Method

 For both types of posterior the step size needs to be adapted to the characteristic width of the posterior, which is generally wider the larger the fpu.
 We found a suitable step size to be $(3/4)\rinit\times \min(|\sigparallax/\parallax|, 1/3)$, where \rinit\ is the initialization value.

-The main advantage of this scheme is that relatively short burn-ins are sufficient.
-We use just 50.
-We experimented with chains of various lengths, employing various tests of convergence.
+This scheme allows relatively short burn-ins: we use just 50.
+We experimented with chains of various chain lengths, employing various tests of convergence.
 Longer chains are always better, but as we need to sample around three billion posteriors, some parsimony is called for.
 We settled on 500 samples (post burn-in).
-The chains are not always settled, but even in those cases they are generally good enough to compute the required quantiles with reasonable precision.
-To quantify this we obtained 20 different MCMC chains (using different random number seeds) and computed the standard deviation of the median distance estimates and half the mean of the confidence intervals.
+Although the chains are not always settled, they are generally good enough to compute the required quantiles with reasonable precision.
+To quantify this we obtained 20 different MCMC chains and computed the standard deviation of the median distance estimates and half the mean of the confidence intervals.
 The ratio of these is a measure of the convergence noise.
 Doing this for thousands of stars we find this to be between 0.1 and 0.2 in general.
-For the geometric posteriors in particular it can get larger for fractional parallax uncertainties larger than about 0.3.
+For the geometric posteriors in particular it can be larger for fractional parallax uncertainties larger than 0.3.

-We also tested the parallel chain MCMC method of \cite{2013PASP..125..306F}, but found that it required more iterations to achieve similar accuracy than did Metropolis.